How to make actions in Slow Pitch Jigging

 Keep the rod 90 degrees to the line.
 Reel 1 turn with acceleration and stop.
 The rod will give in nicely to the tension and bend.
-The jig is slashing up through the water, reaching top-speed at the time you stop reeling.
+The jig is accelerating upward through the water, reaching top-speed at the time you stop reeling.

 - What’s shown here is 1-Pitch-1-Jerk action.
 But the reeling can be 1 full turn, a half turn, or a quarter turn.
 You can also add bringing up and down the rod.
 But until you become familiar to the mechanism of this technique, it’s encouraged to practice with your rod in one position.

 - 90 degrees is a standard position.
 If you keep the rod tip down-angled, the spring-up energy of the rod is low, therefore, the movement of the jig will be softer.
 If you keep the rod up-angled, the spring-up is stronger and the jig movement is more energetic.

 - The most important factor here is to let the rod do the job.
 A lot of people can’t help doing something, only interfering your tackles potentials.
 You’ve done your pitch.
 Wait to see what it does.
 The common mistake is that you lower the rod after a pitch when the rod is springing back up.
 What you are actually doing is canceling the whip action of your rod.
 Of course it’s OK if you mean that.
 Occasional hi-speed lifts like that is very effective to attract your targets, and then you can make them bite in a couple of slow pitch following that.
 But if you want to get the jig horizontal, sliding to the side, you need to have a moment of stop reeling and holding up the rod for the spring-up action.

-- The slow pitch rod is made of high-resilient carbon material in a slow tapered parabolic actions.
+- The slow pitch rod is made of high-resilient crispy carbon material in a slow tapered parabolic actions.
 The blanks is so thin and firm.
 So the rod bends deeply, and springs back slowly and strongly with the whole length of the rod.

 This is the continuity from Step 2.
 When the jig slides and loses the momentum, it starts falling.
 This is also a popular moment for a bite.
-There are now a lot of kinds of new jigs on the market specializing in “falling”.
+There are now a lot of kinds of new jigs on the market specializing in falls.
 They make all kinds of built-in actions.
-Some twirl and vibrates, some rock back slowly, some slide from side to side.
+Some twirl and wobble, some rock back slowly, some slide from side to side.
 All you have to do is NOT to interfere.

 - Be mindful of the tension in your line on the fall.
 Free-fall and tension-fall move differently.
 You can’t tell which is better.
 Because that’s up to the fish who’s watching your jig at that moment.
 You can also do “free-fall with occasional tensions”.
 As long as you are aware of what you are doing, you can try different ways till you hit the pattern of the day.
 But whether or not you give a little tension or no tension to the falls, DO NOT lower your rod faster than the line.
 Always “listen” to the fall.

 This is the beginning of another pitch.
-The timing is important for the overall flow of your sequence.
+The timing is important for the rhythm of your sequence.

-- If you give much time to falling but still see the line slack suspending on the water, it’s very likely that somebody took your jig and ran.
+- Sometimes your rod follows down the line to give a fall, and you find the line is not falling.
+It’s very likely that somebody took your jig on the way down.
 Reel in until you feel a weight on the rod tip, hold, and if it moves, hit it hard.
 It’s possible that the jig just landed on something at the bottom.
 Always make sure it’s a fish before you hit it.

 - For variations, you can choose not to reel on the way down or to reel a half on the way down and the other half on the way up.
 If you do not reel on the way down, the fall is maximized.
 But do you want to maximize the fall in every pitch?
 It’s up to you.
 SPJ is a game of choices.
 You can reel half as you lower the rod, and then the other half to lift.
 The jig slides to the side and suspends, then without falling it will be lifted up and pitched off again.
 More continuous flowing uplift motions.
 They are different applications.
 And it’s nice to combine them.